nickjackolaisen/BusinessInitiaitive/_posts/statistics/sole proprietorship stats/2023-07-05-sole_proprieotrship_statistics.md

 Being that the Sole Proprietorship is the simplest business entity, it is completely reliant on the owner and their ability to keep their business up and running.

 As soon as the owner dies or stops doing business, the Sole Proprietorship dissolves.

+## What are the largest sole proprietorships in the world?

+The largest sole proprietorship in the world is difficult to determine because sole proprietorships are typically small, privately owned businesses, and they do not have to disclose their financial information to the public.

+Additionally, the definition of "largest" can vary, whether it's based on revenue, profits, or number of employees.

+However, it is widely believed that Cargill, a global food corporation based in the United States, was once the largest privately-owned sole proprietorship before it incorporated in 1961.

+Today, it is one of the largest privately held corporations in the world, but it is no longer a sole proprietorship.

+In general, sole proprietorships are more common among small businesses.

+It is rare to find very large businesses operating under this structure.

+This rarity is due to the limitations and risks associated with sole proprietorship, including:

+-   Unlimited personal liability.

+-   Difficulties in raising capital.

 ## What is the richest privately owned company?